kyma-project/examples/prometheus/monitoring-custom-metrics/README.md

 # Expose Custom Metrics in Kyma

+> [!WARNING]
+> This guide has been revised and moved.
+Find the updated instructions in [Integrate With Prometheus](https://kyma-project.io/#/telemetry-manager/user/integration/prometheus/README).

 ## Overview

 This example shows how to expose custom metrics to Prometheus with a Golang service in Kyma.
 To do so, follow these steps: